Support at Home FAQ - Everything you need to know

 What is "ongoing care" under Support at Home?

 Ongoing support means you have continuing funding and services to meet longer-term needs.
 Your care plan is reviewed periodically, and the service mix can change as your needs evolve.
-Ongoing support also typically includes coordination (care management) so services stay aligned and risks are monitored.
+It also typically includes care management so services stay aligned and risks are monitored.

 What short-term pathways exist under Support at Home?